 - If your school offers it, sign up for direct deposit as soon as possible.
 If your school offers direct deposit, you may be able to provide the school with your account information in order to access your funds more quickly.

-If you have a specific problem with your student checking account and need to resolve it, please file a complaint with CFPB.
+If you have a specific problem with your student checking account and need to resolve it, please submit a complaint with CFPB.
 If you want to just share your experience with student checking accounts and debit cards, tell us your story and use the tag “financial aid.”
 We’ll also share what we learn with the Department of Education, who recently published a .

 Ask CFPB if you have more questions about student checking accounts.